-I started out as an individual contributor and as the company grew, the sales team grew.
-Birdeye has given me the opportunity to continuously take on more responsibility and leadership, growing from a sales team lead to sales manager, and now leading the entire SMB division.
-5 years ago when I joined I would not have believed that this would be my journey, but Birdeye has provided the tools and the support to truly drive my career.”
+I started out as an individual contributor, and as the company grew, the sales team grew.
+Birdeye has given me the opportunity to continuously take on more responsibility and leadership, growing from a sales team lead to a sales manager and now leading the entire SMB division.
+5 years ago, when I joined, I would not have believed this would be my journey, but Birdeye has provided the tools and support to drive my career.”

-In March many companies, including Birdeye, celebrated their women leadership and employees.
+Many companies, including Birdeye, celebrated their women leadership and employees in March.
 How have you seen diversity take shape as a value at Birdeye?

 “Jessica Erven came into Birdeye and revolutionized the sales onboarding process.
 Acting as the bridge between marketing, sales, and operations.
 She exceeded all expectations when she came in and developed a formal curriculum for when we onboard new sales reps, which has helped us increase deal sizes by 30%.”